Madande Gives Zimbabwe Dramatic ODI Victory Over Ireland - UrduPoint

 Madande Gives Zimbabwe Dramatic ODI Victory Over Ireland

-The home side needed 13 runs from their last over under the DLS system and, boosted by a six from Ryan Burl, had reduced the target to four runs with one Graham Hume delivery left.
+The home side needed 13 runs from their last over under the DLS system to win and, boosted by a six from Ryan Burl, reduced the target to four runs with one Graham Hume delivery left.

-By rising to the occasion, wicketkeeper Madande joined Burl (59) and Sikandar Raza (43) as stars of a heroic fightback by Zimbabwe after Ireland posted 288-4 in 50 overs.
+By scooping the ball over deep midwicket, wicketkeeper Madande joined Burl (59) and Sikandar Raza (43) as stars of a brave fightback by Zimbabwe after Ireland posted 288-4 in 50 overs.

 Zimbabwe scored 214-7 in reply as a three-match ODI series began, following a 2-1 win by the hosts in a three-match Twenty20 series.